 The instrument must be in good working order.
 There are many moving parts and it should be tested by a competent player or technician prior to starting lessons online.
 I like to work with the Rubank series of instructional books.
 These are readily available and inexpensive.

 Experienced player?
 I can help correct counterproductive habits and improve sound and technique.
 I teach on two university music faculties and can prepare you for auditions.
 Play with confidence and enjoyment any music you wish to play.
 Learn advanced techniques: vibrato, overtones, altissimo, multiphonics, flutter tongue, growling, circular breathing and more.
 Many of my students play in school and community bands.
 Former students are professional players and teachers in schools and colleges.

 In all cases we can develop a practice routine to keep your progress on track.
 Remember that practicing, even a little, every day is the best way to develop your skills and the muscles required for success and enjoyment on any instrument.

 The times given on the website are generally a good place to start, but as the season develops the schedule may change.
 We can deal with any changes once we have established communication.
-In the fall and winter I will also have university classes that I will need to fit into the week.
+In the fall and winter I will also have university classes that I will need to fit into the week (usually all day Wednesdays).